Burt Gustafson: Coaching career

 Immediately after graduating from Northern Michigan in 1950, Gustafson began a coaching career, serving as a baseball, football, track, and basketball coach at Cedarville High School.
 After two seasons there, Gustafson was hired as assistant football coach, track coach, and head basketball coach at Escanaba High School.
 In 1954, he was hired as ends coach in football, assistant coach in track and head basketball coach at Battle Creek High School.
-During this period, Gustafson also found time to attend the University of Michigan, and earned a master's degree in physical education.
+During this period, Gustafson also attended the University of Michigan, where he earned a master's degree in physical education.

 In 1956, Gustafson was named assistant football coach and head track and field coach at Northern Michigan University, in addition to being given the position of assistant professor in physical education.
-He was also supposed to be junior varsity basketball coach, but became varsity head coach shortly before the season started, after C. V. Money announced he was not up for the job.
-He compiled a 9–7 record in one season as basketball coach before resigning to focus on track and football, being succeeded by Stan Albeck.
-Gustafson turned the track team into one of the most prominent in the area, winning the NAIA District Championship three times in a row.
+He was also supposed to be junior varsity basketball coach but became varsity head coach shortly before the season started, after C. V. Money announced he was not up for the job.
+He compiled a 9–7 record in one season as basketball coach before resigning to focus on track and field and football, being succeeded by Stan Albeck.
+Gustafson turned the track team into one of the most prominent in the area, winning the National Association of Intercollegiate Athletics (NAIA) District Championship three times in a row.
 Among track athletes he coached were Curt Harper, described as "one of the nation's outstanding performers in the shot put and discus," and Al Washington, who at one point held the world record for the 60-yard dash.
 Gustafson also created the Northern Michigan swimming team and served as the first coach.